iTwin/itwinjs-core/docs/bis/fundamentals/foundation/relationship-fundamentals.md

 ## Implementation Details Limiting Relationship Flexibility

 For the purposes of optimized performance of BIS applications using iModel technology, the full power of relationships is not available in all cases.
-To understand these limitations, it helps to understand the 2 implementations of relationships in iModel databases.
+To understand these limitations, it helps to understand the two implementations of relationships in iModel databases.

 ### iModel-specific implications of Relationship Inheritance